See the budget gardening watering can and the premium adjustable watering wand .

 Upkeep and Storage

 The watering can is easy to care for.
 Empty it, rinse it, dry it, and store it clean.
-That simplicity is part of why it works so well on a workbench.
+That simplicity is part of why it works so well on a garden station.

 The wand asks for more attention.
 The spray head needs flushing, the hose connection needs to stay clean, and mineral buildup can become a nuisance if it is left alone for too long.
 It also takes more thought to store neatly.